Spring in the Rockies

 With the sun rising earlier and setting later, the rhythm of heliskiing naturally opens up.
 Mornings still begin with the excitement of the helicopter lifting into the mountains, but there’s less urgency in the day’s pace.

-Guests can savour moments that make the experience so memorable; a quiet pause on a ridge overlooking endless peaks, a longer lunch in the alpine, or simply the satisfaction of watching the helicopter lift off again after another remarkable run.
+Guests can savour moments that make the experience so memorable; a quiet pause on a ridge overlooking endless peaks, a longer lunch, or simply the satisfaction of watching the helicopter lift off again after another remarkable run.

 More daylight simply means more time to enjoy the mountains.